Merging and Diffing Commands

 2 Conflicts are detected.
 Open MINE.mpr in Studio Pro to resolve them.

-4 The version is unsupported.
+4 The version is not supported.

 mx merge as Git Merge Driver

-This section outlines the necessary configuration to enable the mx merge command as a merge driver in Git.
+This section outlines the configuration needed to enable the mx merge command as a merge driver in Git.
 With this configuration, you can merge one branch into another using third-party version control tools and the Git command line.

 config File